 - Transport the data to the CX Server environment

-The on-premises deployment architecture represents a common Experience Analytics environment that is deployed within your local network infrastructure.
+The on-premises deployment architecture represents a common Tealeaf environment that is deployed within your local network infrastructure.
 In this scenario, the CX Passive Capture Application can be hosted on a physical server or it can be hosted from a compatible virtual server within the same network environment.

-The capture device must have access to all traffic sent to the load balancing router or a network segment that is containing the group of application/web servers that are supported by the Experience Analytics CX solution.
+The capture device must have access to all traffic sent to the load balancing router or a network segment that is containing the group of application/web servers that are supported by the Tealeaf CX solution.

-Because the Experience Analytics Passive Capture host is connected directly to the collection device, opening firewall ports is not required to collect data.
+Because the Tealeaf Passive Capture host is connected directly to the collection device, opening firewall ports is not required to collect data.